wbrakowski/AL-Navigator/README.md

 ![Create Procedure Stub](resources/CreateProcedureStub.gif)

-- UPDATE 04.05.2020: Seems like someone else decided to rebuild that feature in a more stable way so removed it.
+- UPDATE 04.05.2020: Seems like someone else decided to rebuild that feature in a more stable way so I removed it.

 ## Known Issues